Scilab-RL/Scilab-RL/docs/Adding-a-new-Environment.md

 In our example, we'd like to create a very easy environment that is like the `FetchReach-v1` environment, but the robot only has one degree of freedom (DOF).
 As a basis, we choose the `BlocksEnv` environment from our custom environments, because it already inherits from the `FetchEnv`.

 Run your favorite algorithm with this base environment and make sure it works as intended.
 It is also a good idea to take notes about the learning performance (how many training steps are required to achieve success).
-In our case we run `python main.py env=Blocks-o0-gripper_random-v1 wandb=0`, which uses the default algorithm SAC with HER, and achieves 1.0 `eval/success_rate` after the third epoch.
+In our case we run `python src/main.py env=Blocks-o0-gripper_random-v1 wandb=0`, which uses the default algorithm SAC with HER, and achieves 1.0 `eval/success_rate` after the third epoch.

 # Copy and rename the base-environment

-Create a copy of your base-environment and add it to the `custom_envs` folder in the repository.
-To do that, create a new subfolder for your new environment under `custom_envs`.
-For our example, we copy the `custom_envs/blocks` folder and paste it to the `custom_envs` directory with the name `reach1dof`.
+Create a copy of your base-environment and add it to the `src/custom_envs` folder in the repository.
+To do that, create a new subfolder for your new environment under `src/custom_envs`.
+For our example, we copy the `src/custom_envs/blocks` folder and paste it to the `src/custom_envs` directory with the name `reach1dof`.
 We also rename the copied

 - `blocks_env.py` to `reach1dof_env.py`
 - in `reach1dof_env.py`: `BlocksEnv` to `Reach1DOFEnv`